 This was written by Ray some time ago and appeared twice in the old Mungo Jerry Fan Club fanzines.

-“In retrospect, Joe Rush was more responsible for the success of, Mungo Jerry than any other member of the band, even though he had left before the first single was recorded.
+“In retrospect, Joe Rush was more responsible for the success of, Mungo Jerry than any other member of the band.
+This is even though he had left before the first single was recorded.

-“I had been interested in early jazz since my father had a habit of messing around with our old radio until he came across some kind of music that he liked, mainly New Orleans jazz, swing, blues and boogie, or maybe he would pick up the then low-powered and crackly Radio Luxembourg and get some early rock’n roll, but then we didn’t know what it was called.
+“I had been interested in early jazz since my father had a habit of messing around with our old radio until he came across some kind of music that he liked.
+This was mainly New Orleans jazz, swing, blues and boogie.
+Maybe he would pick up the then low-powered and crackly Radio Luxembourg and get some early rock’n roll, but then we didn’t know what it was called.

-“Joe was playing double bass with a guy who did a lot of parties and weddings and he asked me to come along and add a bit of the rock’n roll element.
-We got asked to do a lot more of his jobs together, as the younger crowd at the parties always got off on my rock’n roll and R’n B stuff.
+“Joe was playing double bass with a guy who did a lot of parties and weddings.
+He asked me to come along and add a bit of the rock’n roll element.
+We got asked to do a lot more of his jobs together, as the younger crowd at the parties always got off on my rock’n roll.
 On the rock numbers, Joe would stand on his bass and pull off his tricks, just like Bill Haley’s bass player.